-Previously minoxidil is being used with roller but now this new stem cell product which does not have side effect of minoxidil is being used with better results . it can be used for any type of alopecial.
-The exact type of treatment will be assessed duri ng the consultation and according the treatment is planned .
+Previously minoxidil is being used with roller but now this new product which does not have side effect of minoxidil is being used with better results . it can be used for any type of alopecia.
+The exact type of treatment will be assessed during the consultation and according the treatment is planned .

 Dermal papilla and cycle of hair production